Comparison

 Manual transaction entry Yes Yes

-CSV import Roadmap Yes
+CSV import Yes Yes

 Tagging & reporting